-Candidate Qualities: A good candidate for this position will have a positive attitude, be eager to learn, and proactive in finding ways to assist the office.
-He or she should maintain a professional appearance and manner, as well as work well under pressure and be well-organized.
-Basic knowledge of Microsoft Office required.
+A good candidate for this position will have great oral and written communication skills, be eager to learn, and proactive in finding ways to assist the office.
+They should maintain a professional appearance and manner, as well as work well under pressure and be well-organized.
+Basic knowledge of the Microsoft Office Suite is required, including Word, Excel and PowerPoint.
+Knowledge of Microsoft Forms and Power Automate is preferred.
 Previous experience in a professional office setting is helpful but not necessary.

 Please download and complete the Internship Application.
 Then email the completed application along with your résumé and a cover letter including your availability to firstname.lastname@example.org.

 The Office of the Secretary of the State is an equal opportunity employer and does not discriminate based on race, religion, disability, age, ethnicity, national origin, sex, gender, LGBTQ identification, family status, or military status.
 Women, people of color, and other members of traditionally underrepresented communities are strongly encouraged to apply.